-- General traffic safety grant proposals must demonstrate cost effectiveness, measurable results, and the potential to positively impact the traffic-related goals both at the state and local levels. - Criteria used in selecting general projects: - Who is being served? - What is the purpose and what is the intended outcome? - Where will the project be undertaken? - Why is the project needed? - When will the project take place and when will the results be accomplished? - How does the project relate to identified high risk areas?
+- General traffic safety grant proposals must demonstrate cost effectiveness, measurable results, and the potential to positively impact the traffic-related goals both at the state and local levels.
+If it is appropriate for the grant activity, outreach efforts should be made and materials should be provided to reach the jurisdiction's ethnic/non-English-speaking populations (materials can be requested from OTSO). - Criteria used in selecting general projects: - Who is being served? - What is the purpose and what is the intended outcome? - Where will the project be undertaken? - Why is the project needed? - When will the project take place and when will the results be accomplished? - How does the project relate to identified high risk areas?
 How will the results be measured?
 How will the project reduce the overall number of traffic related fatalities in Ohio?